 Specialist advice

-If there is a deficit, you can consider whether there is a way you could reduce costs and save money. specialist advisor can talk through money saving ideas which you may not have considered.
+If there is a deficit, you can consider whether there is a way you could reduce costs and save money.
+A specialist advisor can talk through money saving ideas which you may not have considered.

 A specialist advisor can also talk through ways of maximising your income.
 This means checking that you and everyone in your household is claiming all the benefits to which you are entitled, and/or increasing your income through work.